Remigration

-Remigration is a far-right concept, originally from Europe, of ethnic cleansing via the mass deportation of non-white immigrants and their descendants, sometimes including those born in Europe, with local citizenship, to their place of racial ancestry.
-It is popular especially within the Identitarian movement.
+Remigration is a far-right concept referring to the ethnic cleansing via mass deportation of non-white minority populations, especially immigrants and sometimes including native-born citizens, to their place of racial ancestry.
+Originating in Europe, the concept has since spread to the United States and Canada, where it has gained increasing prominence, and is especially popular within the Identitarian movement.
 Some proponents of remigration suggest excluding some persons with non-European background from such a mass deportation, based on a varyingly defined degree of assimilation into European culture.

 Advocates of remigration promote the concept in pursuit of ethno-cultural homogeneity.
 According to Deutsche Welle, ethnopluralism, the Nouvelle Droite concept that different ethnicities require their own segregated living spaces, creates a need for remigration of people with "foreign roots".
 The Mexican scholar José Ángel Maldonado has described the idea as a "soft type of ethnic cleansing under the guise of deportation and segregation".

 Presented by its proponents as a remedy to mass immigration and the perceived Islamisation of Europe, remigration has increasingly become an integral policy position of the Identitarian movement and other far-right political movements and parties.
 Research from the British Institute for Strategic Dialogue, conducted in April 2019, showed a distinct rise in conversations about remigration on the social media website Twitter between 2012 and 2019.
 Twitter, now owned by Elon Musk, and Telegram have been at the forefront of spreading the term into the mainstream.

-Wider usage
+Etymology and development

 The term remigration stems from Classical Latin remigrāre, "to return home", and was first used in English in the writings of Andrew Willet, an early-17th-century theologian within the Church of England.
-It had originally meant simply "returning", later got applied to the voluntary return of an immigrant to their place of origin and is still used as such in social science, like the return of European Jews after the Second World War.
+It had originally meant simply "returning", later was applied to the voluntary return of an immigrant to their place of origin, and is still used as such in social science.